darkeclipz/learn_optics/README.md

 # Applications

-The following are three ideas that I'm working on when I have time.
+The following list are three ideas that I'm working on when I have time.

  * Implement a 2D optics engine.
  * Implement a 3D ray tracer.
  * Implement a 3D spectral ray tracer, see reference 6.

+# Optix API

+The API documentation for Optix will be added here.

 # References